Best Emergency Radios – Reliable Survival Radios for 2018

-Well, I don’t actually mean that its sound quality is excellent.
+Well, I don’t mean that its sound quality is excellent.
 But it’s way above average when compared to most of our recommendations in this list.

 Even better, this radio has an IPX3 water-resistance rating.
 It means it can survive water sprays coming from any side.

-This is a really nice feature for outdoor enthusiasts who want to stay updated with any unexpected weather eventualities while in the wilderness.
+This is a nice feature for outdoor enthusiasts who want to stay updated with any unexpected weather eventualities while in the wilderness.
 This durability aspect also makes it a superb option in that it can be relied upon in all kinds of weather.